toorosan/grpc-csv-viewer/README.md

 - gRPC Client is running on [http://127.0.0.1:8081](http://127.0.0.1:8081)
 - gRPC Server is running on [http://127.0.0.1:8082](http://127.0.0.1:8082)
 - Inter-service rRPC communications are working inside Docker isolated network.
-So both ports above are exposed only for development and debugging purposes
+<br>So both ports above are exposed only for development and debugging purposes

 ## Development